Decision support tool for the management of severe trauma: Traumamatrix.

-- Paper.
-Logistic regression with missing data (Useful for propensity scores and IPW with missing values) joint work with Wei Jiang, Marc Lavielle
+- Slide: Prediction of haemorrhagic shock/ Logistic regression with missing data (Useful for propensity scores and IPW with missing values) joint work with Wei Jiang, Marc Lavielle, Manuel Pichon.

-- Paper.
+- Effect of Fibrinogen administration on early mortality in traumatic haemorrhagic shock: a propensity score analysis.
 Average Treatment effect.
-Effect of Fibrinogen administration on early mortality in traumatic haemorrhagic shock: a propensity score analysis.
 Hamada, S., Beauchesne J (Polytechnique student), et al.